Prep time: About 15 minutes (most of the preparation can be done while chicken is cooking)

 - Two large spoons or tongs for lifting chicken

-- Rinse the chicken in cold water and remove the skin.
-Put chicken in a large pot and cover with cold water.
+- Remove the skin from the chicken.
+Put the chicken in a large pot and cover with cold water.
 Add the rosemary and bay leaves and bring to a boil.

 - Reduce the heat to medium so the soup is .
 Simmer for 40 minutes, skimming off the foam from the surface.